-NR’s management by CEO. is responsible for following up the plan.
-The action points will be followed up by NR’s HR manager and CEO. personal.
+NR’s management by CEO is responsible for following up the plan.
+The action points will be followed up by NR’s HR advisor and CEO in person.
 NR will provide the sufficient resources to implement the measures.
 NR is a small organization, and it is more natural to include equal treatment in the culture than to write comprehensive plans and set aside own people who follow up the plans full time.

 |Share of women||67%||23%||40%||28%|

 NR’s organization is so small that coincidences affect the numbers.
 For example, by 1.1.2020 the share of women on the board was 72%.
 NR’s gender balance also depends on the gender balance within a subject area.
 This is especially a problem in international technology recruitment.
 NR has eight employees from six other European countries and twelve employees from nine non-European countries.